- Encourage the use of electronic payment methods (such as: online, card, and smartphone payment options).

 - All passengers are required to wear cloth masks or whatever covers the nose and mouth when using buses.

-- Allow families to sit together and reserve seats in advance (if possible).
+- Allow families to sit together.

-- Drivers must wear face masks at all times during work and avoid touching the mouth, nose and eyes while wearing gloves.
+- Drivers must wear face masks at all times during work and avoid touching the mouth, nose, and eyes while wearing gloves.

 Tracking and reporting